witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 Docs: The man pages.
 Run the terminal command ```$ man git```.

-I will use Atom as my text editor because it is free, easy to acquire (courtesy of webupd8.org) and 'hackable'.
-'Hackable' has to mean it is awesome, right?
+I will use Atom as my text editor because it is free, easy to acquire (courtesy of webupd8.org) and 'hackable' - that must mean it's awesome, right?
 I had never used it myself before this setup.
 [Documentation for ppa install from WEBUPD8](webupd8.org/2014/05/install-atom-text-editor-in-ubuntu-via-ppa.html).

     $ sudo add-apt-repository ppa:webupd8team/atom
     $ sudo apt-get update